Meet #NEAM EpiStar "Sage" of Husky House for #NEAM: November's Epilepsy Awareness Month

 Simply Email us at ArcticHousePublishing(at)gmail.com

-and put EPIc Dog Tales in subject line and you will receive an invoice with the discount.
-Offer ends 12/31/2023.
+and put EPIc Dog Tales in subject line and you will receive an invoice.

 There is a limited quantity of print books.